Cheltenham railway station, Melbourne: History

 In 2010, Cheltenham was identified as a key part of the Cheltenham Major Activity Centre by the Brumby Labor Government, as part of its Melbourne 2030 strategic planning policy framework.
 In that year, Kingston City Council proposed a major redevelopment of the station environs, including a new station forecourt with a terraced plaza, giving more prominence to the heritage-listed buildings at the station, and a new taxi rank, similar to that at Mentone.
 However, the proposal was not implemented.

 In October 2015, the station toilets underwent a refurbishment.

 From its opening in 1881, the station was located between Mentone and Highett.
-The opening of Southland in 2017 meant that Southland replaced Highett as the closest station to Cheltenham in the Up direction.
+The opening of Southland in 2017 meant that Southland replaced Highett as the closest station to Cheltenham in the up direction.

 In February 2017, it was announced that, as part of the Level Crossing Removal Project of the Andrews Labor Government, Cheltenham would be rebuilt in a rail trench, to allow the elimination of the level crossings at Charman and Park Roads.
-The trench, 1.26 kilometres in length, will be at least 30 metres wide.
-That will facilitate the reinstatement of the dock platform (Platform 1) as part of a duplication of the Down track.
-Road bridges will be constructed over the rail line at Charman and Park Roads.
-A multi–storey car-park will be built within the existing station car park.
-On 16 August 2020, the rebuilt station opened, after being built below ground in a trench, and a new station building constructed on a deck across the railway line.
+The trench, 1.26 km in length and 30 m wide, facilitated the reinstatement of the dock platform (Platform 1) as part of a duplication of the down track.
+Road bridges were constructed over the rail line at Charman and Park Roads, and the previous car park was replaced with a multi–storey car park.
+On 16 August 2020, the rebuilt station opened in the trench, and a new station building constructed on a deck across the railway line.
 The former station building on Platforms 1 and 2 was later donated to the Mornington Railway Preservation Society.

 Incidents

-On 10 May 2008, former The Saddle Club actress Jessica Jacobs died instantly from her injuries after she was hit by a train.
+On 10 May 2008, former The Saddle Club actress Jessica Jacobs was fatally hit by a train at Cheltenham after stumbling off the city-bound platform.
 On 16 March 2012, a motorist was killed after a train hit his car at the former Charman Road level crossing.